brittney-armentrout/liri-robot/README.md

-# Liri Node App
+# LIRI Bot
-Language Interpretation and Recognition Interface using node.js
+Language Interpretation and Recognition Interface is a CLI using node.js

 \\This is a tool that will assist in doing the following basic searches:

-**Search on Bands In Town for a band and list any upcoming events **Search on Spotify for a specific song
+*Search Bands In Town for artist of choice and list most popular upcoming event

+**Search Spotify for a specific song of choice

-**Search on the Open Movies Database for a specific movie
+**Search Open Movies Database (OMDB) for a specific movie of choice

 \\Instructions:

 **Clone repo.

 **Add .env file in the root directory with your spotify API keys like this: SPOTIFY_ID= SPOTIFY_SECRET=